diffix/desktop/docs/anonymization.md

 ## Overview of basic mechanisms

-> If you would like help in getting approval from your __Data Protection Officer (DPO)__ or __Data Protection Authority (DPA)__, please contact us at [feedback@open-diffix.org](mailto:feedback@open-diffix.org).

-__Diffix__ combines three common anonymization mechanisms:
+__Diffix Elm__ combines three common anonymization mechanisms:
 * __Noise:__ Distorts counts.
 * __Suppression:__ Removes outputs that pertain to too few protected entities.
 * __Generalization:__ Makes data more coarse-grained, for instance generalizing date-of-birth to year-of-birth.

 Noise is commonly used with Differential Privacy mechanisms.
 Generalization and suppression are commonly used with k-anonymity.

-__Diffix__ automatically applies these three mechanisms as needed on a query-by-query basis. __Diffix__ detects how much is contributed to each output bin by each protected entity, and tailors the amount of noise so as to maximize data quality while maintaining strong anonymization.
-The quality of data anonymized with __Diffix__ usually far exceeds that of Differential Privacy and k-anonymity.
+__Diffix Elm__ automatically applies these three mechanisms as needed on a query-by-query basis. __Diffix Elm__ detects how much is contributed to each output bin by each protected entity, and tailors the amount of noise so as to maximize data quality while maintaining strong anonymization.
+The quality of data anonymized with __Diffix Elm__ usually far exceeds that of Differential Privacy and k-anonymity.

 ## Proportional Noise

-__Diffix__ adds pseudo-random noise taken from a normal distribution.
+__Diffix Elm__ adds pseudo-random noise taken from a normal distribution.
 The amount of noise (the standard deviation) is proportional to how much is contributed to the count by the heaviest contributors.
 When counting the number of protected entities (versus counting rows), each entity contributes 1, and the noise standard deviation is `SD=1.5`.
 With high probability, the resulting answer will be within plus or minus 5 of the true answer.

 When counting the number of rows, the amount of noise is larger: proportional to the number of rows contributed by the highest contributors.
 This is similar to the concept of sensitivity in Differential Privacy.
 Proportional noise protects high contributors in the case where data recipients may have prior knowledge about the heavy contributors.

-Finally, __Diffix__ removes the excess contributions of extreme outliers (one or two protected entities that contribute far more rows than other protected entities).
+Finally, __Diffix Elm__ removes the excess contributions of extreme outliers (one or two protected entities that contribute far more rows than other protected entities).
 This prevents data recipients from inferring information about extreme outliers from the amount of noise itself.

 ## Suppression

-__Diffix__ recognizes how many protected entities contribute to each output bin.
-When the number is too small, __Diffix__ suppresses (doesn't output) the bin.
+__Diffix Elm__ recognizes how many protected entities contribute to each output bin.
+When the number is too small, __Diffix Elm__ suppresses (doesn't output) the bin.
 This prevents data recipients from inferring information about individual protected entities even when the recipients have prior knowledge.

-Rather than apply a single suppression threshold to all bins, __Diffix__ slightly modifies the threshold for different bins.
+Rather than apply a single suppression threshold to all bins, __Diffix Elm__ slightly modifies the threshold for different bins.
 This adds additional uncertainty for recipients that have prior knowledge of protected entities.

-By default, __Diffix__ suppresses bins with fewer than 5 protected entities *on average*, corresponding to the `Suppression Threshold` anonymization parameter default value of 3.
+By default, __Diffix Elm__ suppresses bins with fewer than 5 protected entities *on average*, corresponding to the `Suppression Threshold` anonymization parameter default value of 3.
 This can be configured at runtime (see section [Configure anonymization parameters](operation.md#configure-anonymization-parameters)).
 A minimum value of 2 for `Suppression Threshold` is enforced.

 ## Generalization

-Unlike proportional noise and suppression, __Diffix__ does not automate and enforce generalization.
+Unlike proportional noise and suppression, __Diffix Elm__ does not automate and enforce generalization.
 This is because the amount of acceptable generalization depends on the analytic goals of each use case.
-For instance, in some cases year-of-birth may be required, whereas in others decade-of-birth may be acceptable. __Diffix__ has no way of knowing what level of generalization to choose.
+For instance, in some cases year-of-birth may be required, whereas in others decade-of-birth may be acceptable. __Diffix Elm__ has no way of knowing what level of generalization to choose.
 Rather, this is left to the analyst so that data quality can be tailored to the specific use case.

 As a general rule, noise and suppression force analysts to generalize.
 If data is too fine-grained, then each output bin will have very few protected entities.
 In these cases, the bins may be suppressed, or if not suppressed the signal-to-noise may be too low.